ShaokangXie/hydra/deployment/README.md

 **deployment-type:**
-1. `cloud`: creates new cloud instances in IBM Cloud for master and slave and deploys, if not init only deployment, the experiments.
+1. `cloud`: creates new cloud instances in AWS Cloud for master and slave and deploys, if not init only deployment, the experiments.
-2. `remote path-to-cloud-instance-info`:  deploys the experiment configurations on existing IBM Cloud instances specified in a `cloud-instance-info` file.
+2. `remote path-to-cloud-instance-info`:  deploys the experiment configurations on existing AWS Cloud instances specified in a `cloud-instance-info` file.
 Such a file is generated for each new cloud deployment and can be found under the corresponding deployment directory (e.g., `deployment-data/cloud-0000/cloud-instance-info`)
 3. `local`: builds and runs the experiment locally

 **deployment-configurations:**